-In order to strengthen democracy and local development, Diakonia's partners support community based organizations allowing the population to take part in decisions regarding local development.
+In order to strengthen democracy and local development, Diakonia supports partner organizations that promote the population to take part in decisions about the democracy, human rights and local development.

 Read more about our work in Honduras